mwaseem75/iris-fhir-client/README.md

 https://irisfhirclient.demo.community.intersystems.com/csp/fhirclient/index.csp by using SuperUser | SYS

 ## Features
-* Registered any Open FHIR Servers, List Down Server Details and Connect to any FHIR Server
+* Registered any Open FHIR Servers
+* List Down Server Details and Connect to any FHIR Server
 * InterSystem FHIR Accelerator Service and SmartHealthIT Open FHIR Server are registered by default and ready to use
 * Get Resources information by providing resource from active server
 * Get Resources for particular patient from the FHIR Servers